 Cephalocereus pasacanus, Cereus pasacana, Echinopsis formosissima, Echinopsis pasacana

-Echinopsis atacamensis subsp. pasacana is a massive tall tree-like cactus with a strong branched habit that distinguish it from the Echinopsis atacamensis subsp. atacamensis that is usually unbranched and less tall.
-The stem is cylindrical, up to 33 foot (10 m) and up to 2.6 feet (80 cm) in diameter.
+Echinopsis atacamensis subsp. pasacana is a large cactus with a columnar habit, sometimes branching to become tree-like, distinguishing this subspecies from Echinopsis atacamensis subsp. atacamensis, which is usually unbranched and less tall.
+The stems are cylindrical, up to 33 feet (10 m) tall, and up to 2.6 feet (80 cm) in diameter.
 Flowers are rose-white, up to 6 inches (15 cm) long, and born from spring to summer on the stems' sides.
-The edible fruits are dark green, densely covered with hairs, up to 2 inches (5 cm) long.
+The edible fruits are dark green, densely covered with hairs, and up to 2 inches (5 cm) long.

 How to Grow and Care